Skip to content City of Toronto

 Safety tips and other guidance will be provided to all registered participants.

-On Saturday and Sunday of the spring cleanup weekend, community groups, families and individuals are encouraged to visit a local park or other public space to help clean up litter – such as small plastics, cans, bottles and other waste.
+Starting after the spring thaw, community groups, families and individuals are encouraged to visit a local park or other public space to help clean up litter – such as small plastics, cans, bottles and other waste.
 Taking part is easy:

 • Select a public space that needs your help such as a park, sidewalk, ravine or beach.